 There are currently 5 car-sharing operators in Moscow.
 Typically, you have to be over 21 and have at least 2.5 years of driver's experience.
-The rates vary from 8 to 11 roubles / per minute.
+The rates vary from 8 to 10 roubles / per minute (depending on a car).
 More information available on Moscow transport website (in Russian).

 Nowadays Moscow offers shops to suit every budget and taste.
-Several shopping malls like Mega, Evropeyskiy, Metropolis, Atrium contain such popular mass market international brands as H&M, Marks & Spencer, Zara, Levi’s, Adidas, Mexx, New Look.
+Several shopping malls like Mega, Evropeyskiy, Metropolis, Atrium contain such popular mass market international brands as Benetton, Colin`s, Gant, GAP, and JNS.

 The average price in these shops:

-As well as these, luxury and premium shops and boutiques as D&G, Burberry, Chanel, and Armani also have a presence in the Moscow retail market.
+As well as these, luxury and premium shops and boutiques as D&G and Armani also have a presence in the Moscow retail market.
 They can be found in central locations and prestigious shopping centres (TSUM, Petrovsky Passage).
 However the price in their Moscow stores may be higher than that in most European countries.
-Thus a pair of Armani jeans in Moscow TSUM is 25000 RUB, and a leather handbag by Yves Saint Laurent is 150000 RUB.
+Thus a pair of Armani jeans in Moscow TSUM is ~20,000 RUB, and a leather handbag is 170,000 RUB.

 More information here.